Yogeswari-sri/Student-Course-Enrollment-System/README.md

 RIGHT JOIN: Works, but note that in MySQL, RIGHT JOIN is less commonly used than LEFT JOIN.
 It’s essentially the mirror image.

-Built‑in Functions
-ROUND(): You wrote Round(123.4567) but didn’t specify decimals.
-By default, MySQL rounds to 0 decimals.
-If you want two decimals,

-SELECT ROUND(123.4567, 2) AS TwoDecimalPlaces;
-ABS() & MOD(): Correct usage.

-CONCAT(): Nicely merges name and city.
-You could add a space for readability:

-sql
-SELECT CONCAT(StudentName, ' from ', City, '.')
-AS Merged_Column
-FROM Students;
-LENGTH(): Works fine.

-REPLACE(): Good example of modifying course names.

-SUBSTRING(): You used Substring(StudentName,3).
-This starts at the 3rd character and goes to the end.
-If you want the first 3 letters, use:

-sql
-SELECT StudentName, SUBSTRING(StudentName, 1, 3) AS Code_Prefix
-FROM Students;
-UPPER() & LOWER(): Correct usage.

-📅 Date Functions
-NOW(): Correct.

-DATE_ADD(): Nicely adds 10 days.

-DATEDIFF(): Works, but note that DATEDIFF(date1, date2) returns date1 - date2.
-So:

-sql
-SELECT DATEDIFF('2025-06-01', '2025-05-10') AS Days_Difference;
-→ Returns 22.

-🔍 Final Combined Query
-Your last query is excellent — it combines student names, enrollment dates, follow‑up dates, difference in days, and current timestamp.
-That’s a neat dashboard‑style query.

-✨ Suggestion: Try adding aggregate functions like COUNT(), AVG(), or GROUP BY to analyze enrollments per course.
-For example:

-sql
-SELECT c.CourseName, COUNT(e.StudentID) AS Total_Enrollments
-FROM Courses c
-LEFT JOIN Enrollments e ON c.CourseID = e.CourseID
-GROUP BY c.CourseName;
-This will show how many students are enrolled in each course.

-Would you like me to extend this dataset with advanced queries (like finding top enrolled courses, average student age per course, etc.) so you can showcase analytics in your SQL portfolio?

-i wnt github repository detiled for this
-Here’s a detailed GitHub repository draft for your SQL project.
-You can copy this into your README.md file to make the repo look professional and recruiter‑friendly:

 📊 Student Course Enrollment System
 📌 Project Overview
 This project demonstrates a relational database schema for managing students, courses, and enrollments.
 It includes: